All Episodes

 How did you and Dr. Roger Lear connect?

-Oh, this was a very interesting story, and I'll be brief.
+Oh, this was a very interesting story.

-in that lady's feet, why don't you have them removed?
+Why don't you have them removed?

-And he looked over the situation and as Roger will state and has stated publicly many times
+And as Roger will state and has stated publicly many times on TV and other places, he's a consummate skeptic.

-Of course, the events that ensued after that, whenever we first lined these people up for surgery, I called Roger and told him, I said, I have to tell you two things or no one's ever going to believe this in the history of this entire business.
+Of course, the events that ensued after that, whenever we first lined these people up for surgery, I called Roger and told him, I said, I have to tell you two things, or no one's ever going to believe this in the history of this entire business.

 He said, what's that?

-I said, well, number one, if these in fact are implants and they're alien related, you're going to find no signs of inflammatory response, either chronic or acute.
+I said, well, number one, if these in fact are implants and they're alien-related, you're going to find no signs of inflammatory response, either chronic or acute.

-And he laughed, and he said, well, I can assure you that that's not going to happen.
+And he laughed and he said, well, I can assure you that that's not going to happen.

-No rejection reaction?
+No rejection reaction.

 None whatsoever.